wendyzv319/BotPDF/BotPDF/README.md

 - OPENAI_KEY: [OpenAI key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key)

-To work with openai in your notebooks you need to add the variable `OPENAI_API_KEY` to a .env.
+To work with openai you need to add the variable `OPENAI_API_KEY` to a .env.
 Check your in the follow link [API key](https://beta.openai.com/account/api-keys) .